shasankp000/PyCraft/README.md

 # Features
   >This launcher is based on the Tkinter and minecraft_launcher_lib.
 It offers mojang login and cracked login.

   >Includes a special FPS boost option.

   >Includes an in-built toggleable vpn, running through torsocks(Linux)

   >To run Tor on windows as a service : https://deepdarkweb.github.io/how-to-install-tor-on-windows-without-the-tor-browser-running-tutorial/

+  >**Fps boost has been shifted to experimental mode.
+That is , it has 50-50 chances of working successfully.It is still under development.
+Feedback would        be most graciously appreciated.**

 # Installation
   >Run python install.py or python3 install.py(if on linux)